pschiffmann/zone_di.dart/README.md

 Other people can't see what your classes and functions `inject()`.
 Make sure to explicitly list all dependencies of your class or function in its doc comment!
-Remember to also include transitive dependencies – if your function instantiates a class with a dependency on `fooToken`, and your function doesn't provide a value for it, then your function should also list that token as its dependency.
+Remember to also include transitive dependencies – if your function instantiates a class with a dependency on `fooScopeKey`, and your function doesn't provide a value for it, then your function should also list that key as its dependency.

 ---